PhotoPay/photopay-in-browser/demo/README.md

 Instructions for building and running this sample app
 =====================================================

-1. Install all dependencies:
+1. Install the SDK:

+    cd ..
     npm install
+    cd -

+2. Install all dependencies of the demo app:

+    npm install

-2. Build the project
+3. Build the project

     npm run build

-3. Run the server that will serve the page
+4. Run the server that will serve the page

     npm start

-4. Open [https://localhost](https://localhost) in your browser.
+5. Open [https://localhost](https://localhost) in your browser.
 Accept the risk of using self-signed certificate and the page will load.

 ### HTTPS note